usoop/Removaleb_Universal_Sketch/README.md

 # A Universal Sketch for Estimating Heavy Hitters and Per-Element Frequency Moments in Data Streams with Bounded Deletions

-This anonymous repository contains related code of our paper "A Universal Sketch for Estimating Heavy Hitters and Per-Element Frequency Moments in Data Streams with Bounded Deletions".
+This anonymous repository provides the **technical report** of our paper "A Universal Sketch for Estimating Heavy Hitters and Per-Element Frequency Moments in Data Streams with Bounded Deletions".

 ## Abstract